Programme

 Thorsten Schnell, Dr Selma Polat-Menke, Stefan Mattheus (Herderschule grammar school, Lüneburg)

-How more free space in the classroom helps to create open spaces.
-Using the example of the learning space according to the Churer model in secondary school I (year 5) at the Herderschule grammar school in Lüneburg, this impulse offer provides insights into how classrooms can be redesigned and used to open up more freedom for independent, individual work and at the same time ensure orientation and reliability.
+How more open space in the classroom helps to create scope for independent learning.
+Taking the example of the learning space based on the Churer model in Year I (class of Year 5) at the Herderschule grammar school in Lüneburg, this workshop offers insights into how classrooms can be redesigned and used to open up more scope for independent, individual work, whilst at the same time ensuring guidance and reliability.

-The Churer model according to Reto Thöny offers a tried and tested framework of freedom, responsibility and structure to develop learning landscapes at grammar schools in such a way that performance development, self-regulated learning and well-being are considered together.
-The design of school spaces as a "third pedagogue" puts pupils' learning and life at the centre and changes the way teachers and pupils understand their roles.
-The aim of the Chur model is for pupils to become "professionals of their own learning".
-It is easier to foster individual potential and, at the same time, the community is enormously promoted by the chair circle and cooperation zones.
+The Churer Model, developed by Reto Thöny, offers a tried-and-tested framework combining freedom, responsibility and structure to develop learning environments – including at grammar schools – in a way that integrates academic progress, self-regulated learning and well-being.
+Designing school spaces to act as a ‘third teacher’ places the focus on pupils’ learning and lives, and transforms the understanding of the roles of both teachers and pupils.
+The aim of the Chur Model is for pupils to become ‘experts in their own learning’.
+Fostering individual potential becomes easier, whilst at the same time the sense of community is greatly enhanced through the circle seating arrangement and collaboration zones.

-By combining our perspectives from the school management and the teachers involved, we will take you on a journey through the development of the pilot project at the Herder School and the perceived effects on pupils and teachers.
-We will share with you the opportunities and limitations, conditions for success and challenges in order to discuss with you how the Chur model can be integrated into existing school structures - including at grammar schools.
+Combining our perspectives as school management and the teachers involved, we invite you to join us in a discussion about the development of the pilot project at the Herderschule and the observed effects on pupils and teachers.
+We will share with you the opportunities and limitations, the conditions for success and the challenges, so that we can discuss together how the Churer model can be integrated into existing school structures – including at grammar schools.

-THORSTEN SCHNELL is headteacher and teacher of the subjects English and Russian at the Herderschule grammar school in Lüneburg.
+THORSTEN SCHNELL is headteacher and teaches English and Russian as subjects at the Herderschule grammar school in Lüneburg.

-STEFAN MATTHEUS is a teacher of politics, economics and geography and a representative for study and career guidance at the Herderschule grammar school in Lüneburg.
+STEFAN MATTHEUS is a teacher of politics, economics and geography, and the coordinator for academic and career guidance at the Herderschule grammar school in Lüneburg.

 Impulse offer A7